-Since the cloud director instance type is essential, and contains so much data, it is rare to use an ephemeral device for its storage.
+Since the cloud provider instance type is essential, and contains so much data, it is rare to use ephemeral devices as the drive for the cloud provider.

 However, if for some reason the administrator would like to avoid using EBS, and use the instance storage, then this can be done by removing the default EBS volume suggestion for the cloud director provided by Bright Cluster Manager.
 When doing this, the ephemeral device that is used as the replacement must be renamed.
 It must take over the name that the EBS volume device had before it was removed.